ansible/workshops/exercises/ansible_rhel/1.1-setup/README.md

 ### Step 5 - Challenge Labs

-You will soon discover that many chapters in this lab guide come with a "Challenge Lab" section.
-These labs are meant to give you a small task to solve using what you have learned so far.
-The solution of the task is shown underneath a warning sign.
+Each chapter comes with a Challenge Lab.
+These tasks test your understanding and application of the learned concepts.
+Solutions are provided under a warning sign for reference.

 ---
 **Navigation**